ViralTexts/vrt-clusters/clusters/Wilmington_-_White_Government_Union_Constitution.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+people of the whole State.
+The need is a thorough organization
 of white men.
 To the end of securing
 such organization plans have been per­
 fected for the organization of ‘‘The